We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

 To get the best value, try booking a flight in the afternoon when visiting Portland.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+Generally the prices will increase for flights in the morning as these tend to have higher demand.

 Often referred to as the ‘City of Roses’, Portland’s gardens have become one of its main attractions.
 But beyond its greenery, its setting among coastal mountains, its mild climate, impressive arts scene and lively nightlife lure visitors from all over to book flights to Portland.